-The Company's financial instruments consist of cash and cash equivalents, trade receivables, advances to employees, restricted investments, customer deposits, and trade and other payables.
+The Company's financial instruments consist of cash and cash equivalents, investments, trade receivables, advances to employees, restricted investments, trade and other payables, and loans payable.
 The fair values of cash and cash equivalents, trade receivable, advances to employees, trade and other payables, and loans payable approximate carrying value because of the short-term nature of these instruments.
+The interest rates applied to the obligations under capital lease are not considered to be materially different from market rates, thus the carrying value of obligations under capital lease approximate fair value.
 The carrying value of short-term investments equal their fair values as they are classified as held for trading.